EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Word by Word.md

 # 🎨 Impressions
 It is fun to learn about language and words.
 As once said, words have meaning, they matter.
 So it is fun to read about them in a light and fun way as Kory manages to do.
 I must say that the lexicographers described in the book feel quite the weird bunch.
 But that is okay.

-## How I Discovered It
-It was a recommendation page somewhere who recommended it along with the book [[The Triumph of Seeds]]
+There was a recommendation page somewhere that recommended it along with the book [[The Triumph of Seeds]]

-## Who Should Read It?
-The ones who are interested in words.

-# ☘️ How the Book Changed Me
-Learned a lot about language.

 # ✍️ My Top  Quotes